Overview

 Leadership Training

 Leadership training is an essential component of the program that continues throughout your time as a Laidlaw scholar.
-You’ll learn core leadership values and skills that include how to be a global citizen, prioritize collective action and critical reflection, and meaningfully engage with your community.
+You'll learn about your unique leadership strengths, further develop your skills through critical reflection, and prepare to encounter difference from a creative and mindful place.

 Leadership-in-Action Experience